calebjacob/express-vue/README.md

 ## Testing

 The [Jest](https://facebook.github.io/jest/) testing framework is used to unit test all backend & frontend code.
-To learn more about testing conventions and methodologies, check out this project's `docs/testing.md` documentation.
+To learn more about testing conventions and methodologies, check out our [Testing Methodologies](docs/testing.md) documentation.

 ### Unit/Integration Tests